jcvignoli/lumiere-movies/README.md

 Visit the [Official website](https://www.jcvignoli.com/blog/en/lumiere-movies-wordpress-plugin "Official website").

 "Lumière!
-Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") that reached more than 20'000 downloads.
+Movies" is the continuation of [IMDb Link Transformer plugin](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer") that reached over 20'000 downloads.

-**Lumiere Movies** aims to ease the search for info on movies.
-All movies names which are tagged between < span class lumiere_link_maker >nameMovie< span> are automatically turned into an url in your posts.
-On click, the link opens a new window  including much data related to the movie.
-Lumière! **transforms all the words you tagged into links to an informative windows**.
-It means one can view the filmmaker, the casting or the goofs that [IMDb](https://www.imdb.com "Internet movie database") (or similar) website includes with one click; it can show either the director or the movie related data (biography, filmography, miscellaneous related to the director; casting, goofs, AKA titles, crew and many others related to the movie).
-You also can easily include that very same data into your posts and widgets!

-This plugin can indeed display **many movie's related details inside a post** when putting an IMDb movie's ID inside [imdbltid][/imdbltid] tags or a movie's name inside [imdblt][/imdblt].
-If you prefer to display that information into a widget, just add the name of the movie in Lumière! metabox when editing your post.
+**Lumiere Movies** helps you integrate loads of information about movies and starts.
+Widgets, links to informative popup, dedicated taxonomy pages, are available.
+You even can include movie's information into your posts !
+Everything is automatised: although the plugin works flawlessly without any need to change the settings, your can change the themes, add taxonomy to your pages.
+Directors, pictures, all the information is retrieved from the famous [IMDb](https://www.imdb.com "Internet movie database") website.
+It ensures that you have the most accurate and reliable information always available on your blog.

 Many features are available in the wordpress editing interfaces (Gutenberg, Visual editor, and HTML editor).

-**Lumière!** is a great tool that enhance your posts.
-It is versatile.
-Users can display movie details though many ways (with popups, a widget, and straight into a post).
-The plugin can be extensively fine-tuned in the admin panel.
+**Lumière!** is a great tool to illustrate your articles.
+It is an amazingly versatile plugin: users can display movie details through many ways: popups, widget, and straight inside the article.
+Finally, it can be extensively fine-tuned in the admin panel.

 ## Installation